geekemma/firstprj-git/README.md

-This is my first git projec
+we still have more to add This is my first git projec

-i hav ahdded some more
+i hav ahdded some mor

+hmm, this is interesting. e